anima-wg/brski-cloud/anima-brski-cloud.md

 In step 2, the Pledge sends a voucher request to the Cloud RA.

-The Cloud RA completes pledge ownership lookup as outlined in {{pledgeOwnershipLookup}}, and determines the owner registrar domain.
+The Cloud RA completes pledge ownership lookup as outlined in {{pledgeOwnershipLookup}}, and determines the owner Registrar domain.
-In step 3, the Cloud RA redirects the pledge to the owner registrar domain.
+In step 3, the Cloud RA redirects the pledge to the owner Registrar domain.

 Steps 4 and onwards follow the standard BRSKI flow.
-The pledge establishes a provisional TLS connection with the owner registrar, and sends a voucher request to the owner registrar.
+The pledge establishes a provisional TLS connection with the owner Registrar, and sends a voucher request to the owner Registrar.
-The registrar forwards the voucher request to the MASA.
+The Registrar forwards the voucher request to the MASA.
-Assuming the MASA issues a voucher, then the pledge validates the TLS connection with the registrar using the pinned-domain-cert from the voucher and completes the BRSKI flow.
+Assuming the MASA issues a voucher, then the pledge validates the TLS connection with the Registrar using the pinned-domain-cert from the voucher and completes the BRSKI flow.

 ## Voucher Request Handled by Cloud Registrar {#voucher2EST}